nazariinyzhnyk/nazariinyzhnyk/README.md

 - advanced data analysis
 - RL
 - microservices, scaling and all the shiny CI/CD stuff
+- edc, outdoor, pizza and beer

 I'm a huge believer of FOSS and currenly on a path to DIY projects that I need daily.

-I believe in a clean code and a clean architecture.
+I evalngelize clean code and clean architecture and try to make everything I touch better.

 ## Contacts